microsoftgraph/microsoft-graph-docs.pt-BR/concepts/outlook-immutable-id.md

 ### <a name="example"></a>Exemplo

-O exemplo a seguir converte uma ID normal do Graph em uma ID imutável do Graph.
+O exemplo a seguir transforma uma ID normal do Microsoft Graph em imutável.

 #### <a name="request"></a>Solicitação